babel/website/docs/plugin-transform-typescript.md

   **Workaround**: Use `const`.
 If some form of mutation is required, explicitly use an object with internal mutability.

-  **Q**: Why doesn't Babel allow export of a `var` or `let`?

-  **A**: The TypeScript compiler dynamically changes how these variables are used depending on whether or not the value is mutated.
-Ultimately, this depends on a type-model and is outside the scope of Babel.
-A best-effort implementation would transform context-dependent usages of the variable to always use the `Namespace.Value` version instead of `Value`, in case it was mutated outside of the current file.
-Allowing `var` or `let` from Babel (as the transform is not-yet-written) is therefor is more likely than not to present itself as a bug when used as-if it was not `const`.

 * `namespace`s will not share their scope.
 In TypeScript, it is valid to refer to contextual items that a `namespace` extends without qualifying them, and the compiler will add the qualifier.
 In Babel, there is no type-model, and it is impossible to dynamically change references to match the established type of the parent object.

   Consider this code: